-Ian is now Principal Tuba for the English Symphony Orchestra and Sinfonia Viva.
-He has performed, broadcast and recorded with the renowned Fine Arts Brass Ensemble, Royal Shakespeare Company, Royal Ballet Sinfonia, Ulster Orchestra, Hong Kong Sinfonietta, Sinfonica De Tenerife and the City of Birmingham Symphony Orchestra working with conductors such as Sir Simon Rattle, Gustavo Dudamel, Sakari Oramo, John Wilson, Valery Gergiev and Andris Nelsons.
+Ian is Principal Tuba for the English Symphony Orchestra and Sinfonia Viva.
+He has performed, broadcast and recorded with the Fine Arts Brass Ensemble, Royal Shakespeare Company, Royal Ballet Sinfonia, Philharmonia, Ulster Orchestra, Hong Kong Sinfonietta, Sinfonica De Tenerife and the City of Birmingham Symphony Orchestra working with conductors such as Sir Simon Rattle, Gustavo Dudamel, Sakari Oramo, John Wilson, Valery Gergiev and Andris Nelsons.

 In 2012 he was invited to be the tuba soloist in the world premier of Stockhausen’s Mittwoch aus Licht.